 CLOSE: Turning Leads To Sales

 As you reach the closing stage, you become more familiar with your potential lead and even more confident in the potential to do business with them.
 At this point in our dating analogy, you have met the parents and passed with flying colors.
 You’ve made the decision to buy a ring and are just waiting for the right moment (which is any day now).
 You’ve learned all you can about the other person, and you’ve both decided to stick around.
 In parallel, your lead has educated themselves with content (that you have so graciously provided) ranging from case studies and testimonials to data sheets and product FAQs.
 At this stage, they have likely made the decision to do business with you.

-At this stage you will begin working with your sales team more closely to help you seal the deal.
-Marketing and sales work extremely closely during this stage, and will need to communicate effectively in order to carry a lead to the finish line.
+At this stage, you will begin working with your sales team more closely to help you seal the deal.
+Marketing and sales work extremely closely during this stage and will need to communicate effectively in order to carry a lead to the finish line (this is what we call - RevOps).
 Even when the marketing team passes the lead to sales, it’s important to continue to provide content that sales can use to fulfill this stage.
 This content will encourage them, and assure them they’ve made a smart decision to become a partner or a customer.
 In other words, it keeps them from getting cold feet before they walk down the aisle.

 Just like your relationship and trust grows as you get to know someone over time, so does a relationship with a lead.
 It’s important to keep in mind that the process doesn’t happen overnight.
 Building these relationships can take months or even years before your lead could be ready to make the leap and commit.
 Once you’ve “popped the question” and your lead has said “YES!!” you can commence your honeymoon - AKA project scoping and contract negotiations - to finalize your decision to become business partners.